Our rating(4.4/5)

 Eligible small businesses can apply for a Square business loan too for one fixed fee (cost depends on the loan) – but only after accumulating a consistent sales flow.

-How Square Reader works
+Square Reader – how it works

 The most popular of Square’s EFTPOS terminals is Square Reader, but how does it work?

-You need a compatible Android smartphone, tablet, iPhone or iPad with one of Square’s POS apps downloaded and Bluetooth switched on.
+It needs a compatible Android smartphone, tablet, iPhone or iPad with one of Square’s POS apps downloaded and Bluetooth switched on.
 This is where you begin each card reader sale.

 In the app, you enter an amount or pick products or services from your items library.
 Tap “charge” and the customer can add a tip (if switched on) on your mobile device screen, then insert or tap their card on the reader.
 A receipt can be emailed, texted or printed (if a Bluetooth printer is connected) after each transaction.